PatilShreyas/reactive-collections-kt/README.md

 This depends on the size of data which is going to be used within collection.
 For each mutation, the library creates a new immutable snapshot (`toList()`, `toSet()`, `toMap()`, etc.) to emit.
 For most lightweight workloads, this is negligible.
-For high-frequency, bulk operations, you should use the `batchUpdate` function to ensure only one snapshot is created after all mutations are complete.
+For high-frequency, bulk operations, you should use the `batchNotify` function to ensure only one snapshot is created after all mutations are complete.

 ### 3. Is it thread-safe?